metin/ProAngularJS-Repo/README.md

 108-services-views-route-dependencies: Illustrates how to use the resolve configuration property on the route to specify a dependency.
 In this case, the dependency consists in the data received from the backend.

 109-animation-basics: Illustrates how to apply basic fade-in transition to the ng-view.
+The example requires the backend-app to be running, which you can do by typing `mvn spring-boot:run`.

 110-animation-caveats: Demonstrates that when working with animations you shouldn't mind the departure of old content, because during some time both views will be shown and that produces an unappealing effect.
+The example requires the backend-app to be running, which you can do by typing `mvn spring-boot:run`.

+111-touch-basics: Illustrates the basics of the ngTouch module.
+In particular, the example declares a handler for the swipe events.